Hong Kong's COVID-19 hamster cull sparks fear of owners abandoning pets

 Hundreds of samples were collected from animals, including rabbits and chinchillas, but only the hamsters tested positive for COVID-19, resulting in officials giving orders for some 2,000 hamsters from 34 pet shops to be put down "humanely."

-SPCA listed ways to maintain strict personal hygiene for the safety of humans and animals.
+SPCA listed ways to maintain strict personal hygiene for the safety of humans and animals, including never to kiss, cough at or snort near pets, and washing hands after handling them.

-"Never kiss your pets.
-Do not cough or snort at your pets.
-If you have symptoms of COVID-19, you should keep your distance from animals," it said, stressing that owners handling animals should always wash their hands afterwards.

-A hamster concern group, Life on Palm, said on Facebook it had also received around 100 inquiries regarding hamsters following the cull.

 Justifying the government's actions, Health Secretary Sophia Chan said on Tuesday she could not rule out any transmission possibilities.